Andrew-Willms/capstone.github.io/README.md

 - Must be able to operate in temperatures from -20°C to 40°C.
 - Must be able to withstand repeated 80km/h slapshots.
 - Must be electrical safety approved.
-- Must be able to be powered of a single 10A, 120V circuit.
+- Must be able to be powered off of a single 10A, 120V circuit.

 ## Objectives
 - Complete the project using a total budget of $3000 or less.